bixb922/crank-organ/doc-software/README.md

 If a RGB (neopixel) LED is on the board and configured, it will show blue on start and flashes green when ready.
 If it turns red, an error has occurred, see event log in system configuration.
 If you suspect a problem with the software, please report errors as an issue, pasting log and description of situation.

-Startup takes about 15 seconds until the system is ready.
-Some valves will move as a signal when ready.
+Startup takes about 6 seconds until the system is ready.
+You will hear some valves  move as a signal when ready.

 The software will automatically load the saved setlist.
 If you turn the crank (with crank sensor installed) or release the touchpad, the playback will start.